Nayvin/Nayvin.github.io/README.md

 This will be where I will be providing a steady flow of updates to my repository.

 Week 1:
-- created a github repository to be a base of operations for all of my web development work
+- created a github repository to be a base of operations for all of my web development work.

 Week 2:
+- switched the github reppsitory to a io so that it can be hosted as a webpage.
--
+- downloaded Css Zen Garden.

 Week 3:
 -